-Bushmasters have broad heads and narrow necks to go with their lengths.
+Bushmasters have broad heads and narrow necks.
 Unlike a lot of snakes whose tails contribute significantly to their total length, these snakes have very short tails.
 This is one feature they share with Gaboon vipers, who also have really short and thin tails that strike a sharp contrast between their thick bodies.
 Gaboon vipers have triangular cream or white heads with dark blue-black triangles below each eye.
 Their necks are also very narrow despite their thick heads.

 Gaboon vipers have interocular, dorsal, circumorbital, ventral, lateral, and subcaudal scales and single anal scale.
-They are colored light and dark brown with pale diamond blotches which run down their backs.
-They also have black hourglass markings with yellow edges as well as a pair of “horns” on their nostrils.
+These snakes are light and dark brown with pale rectangular blotches which run down their backs.
+Between these markings are black hourglass markings with yellow edges, as well as a pair of “horns” on their nostrils.

 Both snakes, being vipers, have solenoglyphous fangs.
 These fangs are hollow, foldable, and designed to inject their venom as deeply as possible, just like hypodermic needles.
 Solenoglyphous fangs transmit venom from the snakes into their prey faster than any other fang.
 They are the longest and most dangerous fangs found in snakes.
 Gaboon vipers’ fangs are much longer than bushmasters’ and measure up to 2 inches.
 This is massive considering that most snakes have fangs shorter than 1 inch.

 Bushmaster Vs. Gaboon Viper Hunting Style & Defense Mechanisms